CivicActions/accessibility/_guide/plain-language.md

 * Using active voice throughout your site
 * Writing one idea per sentence
 * Using the simpler synonym.
-For example, use not  utilize.
+For example, 'use' not 'utilize'.
 * Keeping the reading level between 6th and 8th grade reading level.
 Remember to remove proper nouns and titles.

 ### Write for your audience

-Before writing, asking yourself: What are your reader's needs?
+Before writing, ask yourself: What are your reader's needs?
 What do they need to know or do after reading your content?

 ### Make it actionable